 Plastic design guidelines is a very important topic, as there are many differences in design consideration based on plastic manufacturing processes.
 Each manufacturer manufactures a plastic part based on past experiences.
-Designers as well design plastic parts based on past errors and rule books.
+Designers also design plastic parts based on past errors and rulebooks.
 There is no standard way to define how a plastic part can be produced, it is just a collaborative effort of the designer and manufacturer.
 These basic guidelines are captured based on general principles.
 One can modify certain techniques based on his experience.

 Uniform wall thickness